 Two things I didn't like are that Marker.io lacks video feedback.
 Some feedback and bugs are hard to explain using text, and being able to submit a short video recording would help a lot.

 Another downside is that clients need to log into an external guest portal to see all the feedback and collaborate on it.
+This extra friction can easily mean that the clients wont adopt the tool.

 Having the guest portal embedded on the website would be a lot nicer.